We have put the necessary arrangements in place to keep you safe and protected.

 Our Welfare Officer cannot promise to keep the information you share a secret.
 However, she will keep it CONFIDENTIAL.
 This means that they will have to tell only the person or people who can help.

 When you talk to the Welfare Officer, ask her to explain who she needs to speak to and why.
-This may include Social Services or the Police in an emergency if our Welfare Officer thinks you may come to more harm or are in danger.
 This is to help you and ensure that you are safe.

 (free 24 hour helpline)